- Bangla (PDF 120 KB)

 How to Communicate with the Consular Section at U.S. Embassy - Dhaka

-As part of U.S. Embassy – Dhaka’s efforts to improve customer service and facilitate public outreach for consular customers, the U.S. Embassy is pleased to announce that the Consular Section’s Information Unit will receive and process all inquiries related to immigrant and nonimmigrant visa inquiries solely via email.
-In addition, the Consular Section will no longer accept mailed or faxed correspondence.
-This new standard is intended to ensure that communications are fully documented and consistent from one customer to the next.
+As part of U.S. Embassy – Dhaka’s efforts to improve customer service and facilitate public outreach for consular customers, the Consular Section’s Information Unit will receive and process all inquiries related to immigrant and nonimmigrant visa inquiries solely via email.
+In addition, the Consular Section no longer accepts mailed or faxed correspondence.
+This standard is intended to ensure that communications are fully documented and consistent from one customer to the next.

 The U.S. Embassy’s website contains detailed information for all consular services and answers to most questions.
 If the needed information cannot be found on the website, individuals may contact the Consular Section by email.

 • For inquiries related to immigration visas, the email address is DhakaIV@state.gov.